Tramon Williams: 2009

-Williams entered training camp slated as the third cornerback on the Packers' depth chart.
-Defensive coordinator Dom Capers retained him as the third cornerback, behind Woodson and Harris, to start the regular season.
+On May 13, 2009, the Green Bay Packers signed Williams to a one–year, $900,000 contract that included an initial signing bonus of $375,000.
+He entered training camp slated to return as the third cornerback on the Packers' depth chart ahead of Will Blackmon, Jarrett Bush, and Josh Bell.
+He began the 2009 NFL season as the third cornerback on the depth chart, behind cemented starters Charles Woodson and Al Harris.

-He appeared in the Green Bay Packers' season-opener against the Chicago Bears and made two combined tackles, a season-high three pass deflections, and returned an interception by Jay Cutler for 67-yards in their 21–15 victory.
+On September 13, 2009, he appeared in the Green Bay Packers' season–opener against the Chicago Bears and made two solo tackles, a season-high three pass deflections, and had a season–high 67–yard return after intercepting a pass by Jay Cutler to wide receiver Johnny Knox during their 21–15 victory.
 Williams became the starter prior to Week 8 after Al Harris tore his ACL the previous game.
-In Week 13, he recorded an interception but also three pass interference penalties in a 27-14 victory over the Baltimore Ravens.
+In Week 13, he made five solo tackles and intercepted a pass by Joe Flacco but was also responsible for three pass interference penalties in a 27–14 victory over the Baltimore Ravens.
 The 106 penalty yards was the most assessed against any player in a game since 2000.
-In Week 14, he recorded six solo tackles and made his first career sack during a 21–14 victory at the Chicago Bears.
-He sacked quarterback Jay Cutler for an eight-yard loss in the fourth quarter.
-On January 3, 2010, Williams recorded a season-high eight combined tackles, two pass deflections, and intercepted a pass by Matt Leinart in the Packers' 33–7 win at the Arizona Cardinals in Week 17.
+In Week 14, Williams recorded six solo tackles and made his first career sack for an eight–yard loss on Jay Cutler during a 21–14 victory at the Chicago Bears.
+On January 3, 2010, Williams recorded a season-high eight combined tackles (six solo), two pass deflections, and intercepted a pass by Matt Leinart during a 33–7 win at the Arizona Cardinals in Week 17.
 He finished the season with 55 combined tackles (46 solo), 15 pass deflections, four interceptions, and a sack in 16 games and ten starts.

 The Green Bay Packers finished second in their division with an 11–5 record.
-On January 10, 2010, Williams started his first career playoff game and made six combined tackles during a 51–45 loss at the Arizona Cardinals in the NFC Wildcard Game.
+On January 10, 2010, Williams started his first career playoff game and made eight combined tackles (six solo) during a 51–45 loss at the Arizona Cardinals in the NFC Wildcard Game.